tterb/Atomic-Monokai-Syntax/README.md

   <img src="https://cloud.githubusercontent.com/assets/16360374/23390075/a8707b24-fd20-11e6-84fb-5ad2ca958880.png" height="36" title="Active Development"/>
 </p>
 <p align="center">
   <i>Atomic Monokai</i> is actively developed in order to improve language-specific <br> syntax-highlighting for an increasing collection of programming languages.<br> Have a language that you'd like to see supported?
-Suggest it here
+Suggest it <a href="https://github.com/JonSn0w/Atomic-Monokai-Syntax/issues/new">here</a>
 </p>

 <br>